 - After holding the final posture for a few seconds, gently release and stretch your legs out in Danadasana, or staff pose, and relax.

-Benefits Of Kukkutasana or Cockerel Pose
+What Are the Benefits of Kukkutasana or Cockerel Pose?

 As difficult as this posture may come across, the benefits of kukkutasana are colossal.
 Here are a few kukkutasana benefits for your understanding.

-- Strengthens the shoulders and arms: Kukkutasana stretches the shoulders, arms, chest, and stomach muscles keeping the muscles toned and strengthened.
+Kukkutasana stretches the shoulders, arms, chest, and stomach muscles keeping the muscles toned and strengthened.
 With regular practice, Kukkutasana can help reduce any pain and prevent the risk of injury in the arms, shoulders, chest, and stomach.
 The asana especially improves the elasticity of the triceps and biceps and helps in strengthening and growing them.

-- Promotes smooth blood flow: Kukkutasana yoga pose exerts immense pressure on the shoulders, wrists, ankles, and knee joints, strengthening them in turn.
+Kukkutasana yoga pose exerts immense pressure on the shoulders, wrists, ankles, and knee joints, strengthening them in turn.
 Regular practice of kukkutasana will help in promoting smooth blood flow throughout the body.

-- Improves mobility and flexibility in the legs and hips: Getting in Padmasana during the practice of kukkutasana yoga pose causes the muscles of the lower back, hips, and upper thigh to stretch resulting in improved mobility and flexibility.
+Getting in Padmasana during the practice of kukkutasana yoga pose causes the muscles of the lower back, hips, and upper thigh to stretch resulting in improved mobility and flexibility.

-- Improves coordination: When kukkutasana is performed in the right way, it requires concentration and strength for balancing on just hands.
+When kukkutasana is performed in the right way, it requires concentration and strength for balancing on just hands.
 Kukkutasana refines and improves the coordination between ears, eye muscles, and the part of the brain responsible for body balancing.
 Kukktasana or yoga rooster pose is one of the best poses to sharpen one’s focus and improve coordination.

-- Enhances digestive function: When kukkutasana is performed in the right way, the abdominal region of the body experiences pressure.
+When kukkutasana is performed in the right way, the abdominal region of the body experiences pressure.
 This in turn provides a massaging effect on the digestive organ and enhances the production of digestive juices and enzymes resulting in effective digestion and assimilation.

-- Improves sleep and reduces stress and anxiety: When practicing Kukkutasana regularly, the practitioner may experience physical stimulation resulting in a surge in the release of endorphins or the feel-good hormones of the body.
+When practicing Kukkutasana regularly, the practitioner may experience physical stimulation resulting in a surge in the release of endorphins or the feel-good hormones of the body.
 Endorphins are also a natural painkiller for the body.
 This process of release of endorphins induces good sleep and may reduce feelings of stress and anxiety.

-- Stimulates adrenal glands: As the practice of Kukkutasana has a massaging effect on the abdomen, it stimulates the adrenal glands of the body.
+As the practice of Kukkutasana has a massaging effect on the abdomen, it stimulates the adrenal glands of the body.
 This in turn regulates the metabolism, blood pressure, the immune system, etc. of the body.

-- Awakens Kundalini: The practice of Kukkutasana helps in activating, energizing, and regulating the Muladhara Chakra of the body and awakens the Kundalini Shakti.
+The practice of Kukkutasana helps in activating, energizing, and regulating the Muladhara Chakra of the body and awakens the Kundalini Shakti.
 Hence, through this, the yogi gets to progress in their spiritual path.